SaltMeister/BikeRentalSite/client/README.md

 ## /rent
+# GET request

+A get request will pass in the bike id in the url and return json that holds the bike id, its availability, and if the action was successful.

 # POST request

-Send a post request with json content and the body should contain the bike id and user id to associate with it The api will rent the bike to the specified user.
+Send a post request with json content and the body should contain the bike id and user id to associate with it

+The api will rent the bike to the specified user, filling the rented out bike for the user.
+The bike will be set to taken and have the userID associated with it.

 ## /login